-Recital one must include at least 50 minutes of music in French, German, Italian, and English and represent a variety of musical style periods.
-At least one piece from the Classical period or before is required.
+Recital one must include at least 55 minutes of music with groups of songs in French, German, Italian, and English and represent a variety of musical style periods.
+At least one piece from the Baroque/Renaissance, Classical, Romantic, and Contemporary periods are required.
 A maximum of three arias may be included.
 All graduate recital programs must be approved by the graduate committee as soon as the repertoire is selected.
+Program notes must be prepared, and presented to the graduate committee at the recital hearing.

-Recital two must include at least 50 minutes of music, and may be a traditional academic recital, or themed recital.
+Recital two must include at least 55 minutes of music, and may be a traditional academic recital, or themed recital.
 There are no specific requirements as to style periods covered, but the recital program must be approved by the graduate committee as soon as the repertoire is selected.
 Lecture recitals are allowed but must still include 50 minutes of music.
+Program notes must be prepared, and presented to the graduate committee at the recital hearing